Form 8.3 - Horizon Therapeutics plc

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerStabilisierung nach jüngstem Kursrutsch setzt sich fort: Gewinne an den US-Börsen -- ATX und DAX beenden Handel fester -- Asiens Börsen letztlich in Grün
+Börse aktuell - Live TickerErleichterung über abnehmende US-Inflation hallt nach: ATX schließt etwas stärker -- DAX beendet Handel freundlich -- Asiatische Börsen letztlich in Grün

-Der heimische Aktienmarkt zeigte sich im Dienstagshandel etwas höher.
-Die Frankfurter Börse schloss zum zweiten Handelstag der Woche im Plus.
-An der Wall Street dominierten am Dienstag die Käufer.
-Die asiatischen Börsen verzeichneten am Dienstag Aufschläge.
+Am heimischen Aktienmarkt wurden am Donnerstag leichte Gewinne beobachtet.
+Der deutsche Leitindex zeigte sich ebenfalls höher.
+Die Wall Street notiert erneut in der Gewinnzone.
+An den asiatischen Börsen ging es am Donnerstag aufwärts.